-May result in existing providers runs becoming less cost effective as holes in runs appear.
 3b.
 Develop and implement an Approved Provider list using Dynamic Purchasing System mechanisms.
 DPS to include new care packages only.
 Would provide flexible county-wide contracting arrangements.
 DPS's are successfully used in a number of Council to procure a range of services.
 Would maintain continuity of care for existing service uses.
 Inclusion of 'runs' for tendering may introduce cost efficiencies by building some economies of scales for providers.
 New and existing contracting arrangements could operate in tandem Could be used to procure a wide range of services.
 DPS's remain open, allowing new providers to enter the DPS at any time.
 A DPS is not constrained by the 4 year time limit of Frameworks.
 Flexibility can be built in to allow DPS's to be revised over time.
-Flexibility can be built in to allow other public bodies to use the DPS in the future. packages of care being tendered.
+Flexibility can be built in to allow other public bodies to use the DPS in the future.
+May result in existing providers runs becoming less cost effective as holes in runs appear.
+Providers would receive details of all packages of care being tendered.
 This could lead to waste of provider resources.
-2. Providers may overlook a package of care that they are interest in tendering for if it is mixed in with large amounts of care package details that they are not interested in tendering for.
+Providers may overlook a package of care that they are interest in tendering for if it is mixed in with large amounts of care package details that they are not interested in tendering for.
+Unlikely to be as cost effective as Framework contracts that generally provide greater economies of scale.
+Would require two contracting arrangement to operate at the same time (existing contracts, and new DPS arrangements).
+It will be more difficult to estimate future service costs.
+Unless 'blocks of works' (geographic or thematic' are tendered, there is no guarantee that packages of care will be pick up by a provider.
+In-House Domiciliary Care service does not currently operate in North Powys.
+There is therefore no 'provider of last resort' across North Powys.
+DPS have not been used to procure domiciliary care in Powys before.
+No guarantee that all existing providers -- -- ---